Last verified: 17 days ago

 Red Flags to Watch For

-- Very high in saturated fat — regular high-dose consumption may raise LDL cholesterol in some individuals
+- Very high in saturated fat — regular high intake may raise LDL cholesterol in some individuals

-- Limited published research available on coconut milk powder specifically as a health supplement
+- Limited published research available on coconut milk powder as a supplement — most evidence is from food science, not clinical trials

 Products Containing Coconut Milk Powder